ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel461CN/connectivity_guide.rst.txt

 Delay
     Interval in seconds between attempts to reacquire terminals.
 The default delay is 2 seconds.
-A retries value of 0 will prevent the line from starting at Virtel startup.

 .. raw:: latex